DqwertyC/portal-pots-pack/README.md

 This datapack requires the 1.20 snapshot datapack to function!

 This datapack turns decorated pots into item transporters!
 Create a set of matching pots (without any bricks).
 Drop an eye of ender on top of a pot to activate it.
-If it's working, a row of colored lines should appear around the neck.
-These lines correspond to the shards used in the pot.
+If it's working, the eye will disappear.
 Because there are 20 shard types and 4 sides to a decorated pot, there are 160000 item transport channels.
 Each channel works across all loaded chunks in all dimensions.